isdood/WHISPER/README.md

 ## 🌈 Vision

-SecureText aims to make secure communication accessible to everyone.
-We believe privacy is a fundamental right, not a premium feature.
+WHISPER aims to make secure communication accessible to everyone.
+We believe privacy is a fundamental right, not a premium feature!
 Our goal is to create an SMS/MMS application that protects your messages while being a joy to use.

 ---